svchinche/CCOMS/README.md

 ```

 In command, you can see maven command is being used to create application war file.
-As docker spotify plugin is enrolled with install phase, it pushes docker image itself on dockerhub registry.
+As docker spotify plugin is entitled  with install phase, thats is why it is pushing docker image on dockerhub registry.

 * I have tagged image with two tags
     * latest
     * with revision, that we passed as argument to maven

 <p align="center"><img width="460" height="300" src=".images/dockertagging.PNG"></p>